 Healing and fun rarely go together.
 Seven Stars, a residential treatment center for teens on the autism spectrum, combines the two into an unforgettable experience for struggling teens.
 At Seven Stars, every day is different, new, and fun.
 With a wide variety of activities from hiking and mountain biking, to canoeing and even skiing Seven Stars turns every new moment into an adventure.

 These adventures are not merely for fun, however; in fact, they are educational and therapeutic experiences.
 Many situations require teens to simultaneously be reliable individuals and work together as a team.
 By helping each other through difficult situations, adolescents can learn key skills such as self-reliance, responsibility, and communication.
 Naturally, as all these activities are part of Seven Stars, the professional staff monitors the adventures to guarantee safety.
 Although the adventures are thrilling, they are also completely safe.
 This one-of-a-kind environment allows teens to truly embark on a healing path.
 Although Seven Stars is located in the beautiful mountains of Utah, we help students from all over the United States.
-We accept boys and girls 13-18 struggling with various issues, such as a neurodevelopmental disorder or a learning disorder.
+We accept teens 13-17 struggling with various issues, such as a neurodevelopmental disorder or a learning disorder.
 For more information, call 844-601-1167 today!

 Why Seven Stars’ RTC?

-Seven Stars is a residential treatment center that is specifically geared to assist adolescents, ages 13 to 18, that struggle with autism, aspergers, learning disabilities, ADHD, ADD, depression, anxiety, and many others.
+Seven Stars is a residential treatment center that is specifically geared to assist adolescents, ages 13 to 17, that struggle with autism, learning disabilities, ADHD, ADD, depression, anxiety, and many others.
 Seven Stars’ goal is to give our students the ability to find their inner strengths and overcome their obstacles.
-Our program combines assessment, residential treatment, and outdoor recreational programming to help our students reach success.
+Our program combines residential treatment, and outdoor recreational programming to help our students reach success.
 With the help of positive psychology practiced by all our staff at our residential treatment center, students at Seven Stars get led back onto the beneficial path of continual learning and growth.